-On May 30, 2023, Noumea Shipping Ltd. and Gregos Shipping Ltd. repaid the full amount of outstanding indebtedness amounting to \$7.5 million using the Company's own funds and became unencumbered.
+On March 7, 2024, Jonathan John Shipping Ltd. repaid the full amount of the then outstanding indebtedness amounting to \$1.8 million using the Company's own funds and M/V "Aegean Express" became unencumbered.

-On March 30, 2023, we signed a loan agreement with Eurobank Ergasias S.A., and drew an amount of 26.0 million to finance part of the construction cost of M/V "Gregos" (Hull No. 4201).
-The loan is payable in twenty-eight consecutive quarterly instalments, twelve in the amount of 0.7 million and sixteen in the amount of 0.45 million, with a 10.4 million balloon payment to be made with the last installment in March 2030.
-The loan bears interest at SOFR plus a margin of 2.15% per annum.
+On April 18, 2024, we signed a loan agreement with First Citizens Bank, and drew an amount of \$22.0 million to finance part of the construction cost of M/V "Leonidas Z" (Hull No. 4237).
+The loan is payable in twenty consecutive quarterly instalments of \$0.3 million, with a balloon payment of \$16.0 million payable with the last instalment in April 2029.
+The loan bears interest at SOFR plus a margin of 2.10% per annum.